CsAlgorithm/TPP-parameterized-algorithms/README.md

 ###TPP-B

 We compared our parameterized algorithm of TPP-B with the most recent results introduced in [The traveling purchaser problem with budget constraint.
 Renata Mansini, Barbara Tocchella].
 The Renata's article mainly introduced two heuristic algorithm based on local search.
-We can not get access to the original source code of their experiment, so we reimplemented the more competitive algorithm MVNS in C++.
+We can not get access to the original source code of their experiment, so we implemented the more competitive algorithm MVNS in C++.

 The source code of our experiment of TPP with budget constraint is in the folder /TPP_B.
+Our parameterized algorithm A_m is in the subfolder /A_m_TPP_B, and the algorithm MVNS is in the subfolder /MVNS_TPP_B.

 Arguments: FileName M K B